 “The sighting finally ended off with dozens of defeated dogs!
 They watched the water calm to a still and then disappeared into the bush in search of another breakfast opportunity.
 Not forgetting that at least they had managed to catch one other impala in the process.”

 “I’ve lived full-time at Africa on Foot for nearly three years, this ranks in the top three sightings I’ve ever had.”

 Francois Pienaar, Field Guide: “My family and I left on an early morning game drive and heard one of the guides calling in a sighting of wild dogs on an impala chase.
 When we reached the sighting, we saw the pack of dogs with the first impala catch they made.
 Trying to fend off hyenas from stealing the catch from them.
 We were extremely excited to see this.”

 Battle between Wild Dogs, Hyenas, Hippos & 2 Impalas

-“Eventually, all the action escalated when the dog grabbed the impala behind the head and dragged it underwater, with the hippo approaching rapidly, trying to get a hold of the dog, the dog left the impala, leaving the impala stranded in the dam.
-Suddenly, the Hippo flung the impala into the air, leaving everyone on the vehicle in shock.
-After this, the dogs tried to see if they can get a hold of the impala, but unfortunately, with no luck, the pack lost interest and left the area.”
+“Eventually, all the action escalated when the dog grabbed the impala behind the head and dragged it underwater.
+With the hippo approaching rapidly, trying to get a hold of the dog.
+In a panic, the dog left the impala stranded in the dam.
+Suddenly, the Hippo flung the impala into the air, leaving everyone in the vehicle in shock.
+After this, the dogs tried to see if they can get a hold of the impala.
+But, unfortunately, with no luck, the pack lost interest and left the area.”

 “An incredibly special and rare sighting.
-Certainly, you do not see hippo, hyenas, African Wild Dog and impala interaction every day.”
+Certainly, you do not see hippo, hyenas, wild dog and impala interaction every day.”